Are there restrictions on who can join the Spring Shoreline Sweep?

 Can I do an in-water cleanup via kayak, canoe, or other water craft?

 No. Our insurance and safety standards will not allow for in-water cleanups at the Spring Shoreline Sweep.
 All of our in-water events require two ACA certified staff to be present and that is something we cannot offer on the day of the Spring Shoreline Sweep.
 Also, water temperatures are low in April and the weather is very unpredictable, so we highly recommend no in-water cleanups during this time for safety reasons.
+We may host a special Monthly Waterway Cleanup that is partially on the water.

 I would like to cleanup at a site, but I don’t see it on the registration list.
 Why is that?